 That doesn’t mean you can’t enjoy a little culture during your stay too though.
 The Roman Cerro Da Vila ruins, a quaint fishing harbor and some nearby historic towns and villages give you choices if you don’t want your entire stay to revolve around drinking, partying and golfing.

-Stay In Vilamoura If you want to stay in one of Portugal’s most exclusive areas, you want a choice of world-class bars, restaurants, golf courses and resorts, you aren’t worried about money, you want to enjoy one of the best beaches; you don’t plan to bring a car;
+Stay In Vilamoura If you want a choice of world-class bars, restaurants, golf courses and resorts; you want the best beaches; you don’t plan to bring a car;